Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Three variants of the stochastic blockmodel

-Next, we study the \emph{additive stochastic block model}, introduced in \cite{fienberg1981categorical} and \cite{fienberg1985statistical} in the context of directed networks, see also \cite{holland1983stochastic} for motivation.
-This model is a special case of ER-SBM, where an additional constraint is placed on intra-block edges.
-The probability of forming an edge between nodes in different blocks is predetermined by properties of end blocks only.
-The log-odds are parametrized by $k$ parameters, $\alpha_{z(u)}$. \begin{defn}[Additive SBM] Additive stochastic block model is parameterized by $k$ block parameters, $\alpha_i$ for $i\in [k]$, where the log-odds of each edge is specified as
+The \emph{additive stochastic blockmodel} was introduced in \cite{fienberg1981categorical} and \cite{fienberg1985statistical} in the context of directed networks.
+The additive SBM is a special case of ER-SBM, in which the parameters $\alpha_{ij}$ are assumed to be additive: $\alpha_{ij} = \alpha_i + \alpha_j$. \begin{defn}[Additive SBM] The additive stochastic blockmodel is parameterized by $k$ block parameters, $\alpha_i$ for $i\in [k]$, where the log-odds of each edge is specified as

 \end{defn}